percona/cloud-tools/doc/MetricsMonitor.rst

       created MySQL threads, and a line chart of the 95 percentile for MySQL query execution time.

 #.
-Click **OK** to add the serie.
+Click **OK** to add the series.
 #.
-If necessary, add more series of metrics to the chart.
+If necessary, add other metrics to the chart.
 #.
 Click **Save** to add the chart to the dashboard.

 Managing Chart Granularity
 --------------------------

-:term:`Percona Agent` collects data every minute, but you can select the granularity for charts using the **Group** menu.
+:term:`Percona Agent` collects data every second, then aggregates it and updates charts every minute.
+You can select the granularity for charts using the **Group** menu, if you would like to group values differentely.

 Available grouping depends on the current time range.
 For example, if you are viewing data during last week you can select to group data points by 5 minutes, 1 hour, or 6 hours.